CocoCatWeb3-Official/Docs/docs/CocoApp/Self Service.md

 5. **Confirm Successful Startup**

-- Use docker-compose ps to check the service status:
+- Use *docker-compose ps* to check the service status:

   ```bash
   docker-compose ps
   ```

-  Look for Service connection completed! in the startup logs, which can be found in the logs directory.
+  Look for *Service connection completed!* in the startup logs, which can be found in the *logs* directory.

 ## Configuration Parameters

-CocoCat self-service mainly consists of cococat-web and cococat-route.
+CocoCat self-service mainly consists of *cococat-web* and *cococat-route*.

 ### cococat-web